cjacker/opensource-toolchain-8051/README.md

 sudo ec2writeflash --port USB --hex xxx.hex --run
 ```

 ### other opensource c2 programmer

-There are also some other programming solutions:
+There are also some other programming solutions but most of them not works anymore:

 ~~https://github.com/Guntermann-Drunck/c2tool~~